Kevin Gage (footballer)

 Kevin William Gage (born 21 April 1964) is an English former professional footballer who made more than 400 appearances in the Football League and Premier League.
 Playing either as a full back or in midfield, he began his career with Wimbledon and over a 19-year career also played for Aston Villa, Sheffield United, Preston North End and Hull City.

 Following his playing career, Gage became a match day host at Bramall Lane, having continued to live in the area.
-He has written weekly columns for the Sheffield Star newspaper & is also a host at Aston Villa home games.
-Since retiring from football he went into the hospitality business owning various High Street pubs & bars including an 11-bedroom hotel called The Manor House.
+He has also written columns for the Sheffield Star newspaper.

 Wimbledon

 Joining straight from school as an apprentice, Gage was an unused substitute aged just 16 in his first year at the club, later making his league debut a few days after his 17th birthday.
 He remains the youngest ever player to play for Wimbledon.
 Although a midfield player, Gage was primarily used in a full back role as Wimbledon's "Crazy Gang", managed by Dave Bassett, rose through the divisions to the top flight in only four years.
 He played and scored for the same club in all four divisions of the Football League.
 In 1981–82, Gage gained five England Youth caps and played in the Youth World Cup finals in Australia.
-At the conclusion of the 1982-1983 season he was intended to play with Finnish side Helsingin Jalkapalloklubi, but suffered an injured hernia in a late season game and was unable to make the move.
+At the conclusion of the 1982–1983 season he was intended to play with Finnish side Helsingin Jalkapalloklubi, but suffered an injured hernia in a late season game and was unable to make the move.